ibm-cloud-docs/account/iam-policy-number.md

 ## Increasing limits for IAM identity entities
 {: #increase-entity-limit}

-When your account approaches the maximum limit of one of the entities, you receive a warning in the Activity Tracker event for creating an entity.
+When your account approaches the maximum limit of one of the entities, you receive a warning in the activity tracking events for creating an entity.
 These events show you the current limits.
 See the following example:

 ```text
 Nov 26 16:46:01 iamid-6-11-12270-af4d601-cd77fd6bd-86gp7 at.log INFO IAM Identity Service: create account-serviceid 12345678-90ab-cdef-0123-456789abcdef -failure Warning: You have reached 100% of the maximum number of allowed Service IDs in account 11112222333344445555666677778888.
 Your current count is 3000, and the limit is 3000.